-I’m cocky with confidence until I have to book
+I’m cocky with confidence until I have to booked

-You can be a google extraordinaire at looking up flights and accommodation costs on line but when push comes to shove and you are ready to book a whole lot of stage fright can kick in.
-Just the thought of clicking on that “book me now” button not only makes your palms sweat profusely *ooooh yuck* but you also turn into rain man and you start asking yourself the same questions over and over again… what happens if I clicked the wrong date, how do I know the site is reputable, can I cancel online, do I need a visa to visit America,(if you’re Australian you will need a US ESTA, but that’s not the point).
+You can be a google extraordinaire looking up flights and accommodation costs on line but when push comes to shove and you are ready to book a whole lot of stage fright can kick in.
+Just the thought of clicking on that “book me now” button not only makes your palms sweat profusely but you also start asking yourself the same questions over and over again… what happens if I clicked the wrong date, how do I know the site is reputable, can I cancel online, do I need a visa to visit America,(if you’re Australian you will need a US ESTA, but that’s not the point).
 Trust me this will take all of the fun out of your holiday, you will be constantly worried that something will go wrong.
 So do yourself a favour and enlist a travel agent.

 It sounds too complicated – planes, trains, automobiles, accommodation and visas